 In the event of any emergency, AIS will contact parents and guardians as soon as safe and practical for students to be released.
 Students who are unable to be picked up by a parent or guardian immediately shall be looked after by AIS staff. *Parents and guardians are advised to provide AIS with up-to-date emergency contact details.

 For detailed information of AIS’s fire and earthquake protocol, please refer to the AIS Fire Plan 2023back to top

 The following information supplements are provided in English by the Nagoya International Center.

 As well as our own school security measures, such as gate closures during the day, AIS has close ties with the Meito Police Station and is only 100m from the nearest koban police box.
 Being an international school, AIS is conspicuous with students from various nationalities.
 AIS and the Meito Police cooperate on a regular basis to further ensure the safety of our students.
-Moreover, Headmaster Mr. Hill, on behalf of AIS, is one of nine community representatives invited to contribute at regular conferences held by the Meito Police to garner feedback, opinions and ideas to enhance local policing.
+Moreover, as community representatives, AIS leaders have been invited to contribute at regular conferences held by the Meito Police to garner feedback, opinions and ideas to enhance local policing.

 Meito Police provides information to the public via the “Pato-net Aichi” and “Sugumail” services, as well as by Twitter.
 Information (in Japanese) available here: Meito Police Informationback to top

 The school office has supplies and an AED machine should any student require basic first-aid.
 If further treatment is deemed necessary, parents shall be called for confirmation.
 However, in the event of a serious accident or illness, it may be necessary to call an ambulance or transport the student directly to the nearest medical facility without delay.

 All classrooms also have a basic first-aid kit which is used when needed and taken during school outings or evacuations/drills.
 Most staff have had instruction in CPR and AED prior to or while at AIS.back to top